OWASP-STUDENT-CHAPTER/TechThinkTank/README.md

 A contributor can contribute in this section by adding a Talk, Video or Podcast.

 ### Format
-Contributor needs to go to Advocacy dir and then to the section they want to contribute and add the video of the same.
+Contributor needs to go to Advocacy dir and then to the section they want to contribute and add the google drive link of the video.

 <!-- Example -->